Ayrton Páez

-Ayrton Andrés Páez Yepez (born 16 January 1995) is a Venezuelan professional footballer who plays as a midfielder for USL League One club Charlotte Independence.
+Ayrton Andrés Páez Yepez (born 16 January 1995) is a Venezuelan professional footballer who plays as a midfielder for Andorra Primera Divisió club Atlètic Club d'Escaldes.

 Career

 In 2015, Páez joined the reserves of Spanish La Liga side Málaga.

 Before the second half of 2016/17, he signed for the reserves of Spanish second division club Numancia from Sabadell in the Spanish third division due to lack of playing time.

 In 2017, he signed for Spanish fourth division team Loja.

 In 2018, Páez signed for Monagas in Venezuela.

 On 18 February 2022, Páez signed with USL League One side Charlotte Independence.